whoparm/gatsby-starter-netlify/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+title: Great coffee with a conscience
+title1: David C
 main:
   heading: Great coffee with no compromises
   description: >